ShayanHaghighi/AI-Driving-Game/README.md

 ```python
 python agent.py
 ```
-    to run the Deep Q Learning Algorithm on the amge If you wish to play the game yourself:
+to run the Deep Q Learning Algorithm on the game.

+**Or**

 ```python
 python main.py
 ```
+to play the driving game yourself

+## Additional Information

+In the `main.py` file, you can increase the value of `FPS` on line 28 to increase the speed the AI runs.
+Feel free to also change the hyperparameter values (found in lines 11-23) for the Deep Q Learning model.

 ## Questions or Feedback?